 From these simulation results, we can draw some conclusions.
-First, from Figs. 9-11, when there is no FTS constraint, HiFi can reduce the number of maximum flow entries by about 45% and 69% compared with Presto and RLJD, respectively.
-Accordingly, HiFi decreases the control overhead by about 40% compared with RLJD.
+First, from Figs. 13, 14, 15, and 16, when there is no FTS constraint, HiFi can reduce the number of maximum flow entries by about 45 and 69 percent compared with Presto and RLJD, respectively.
+Accordingly, HiFi decreases the control overhead by about 40 percent compared with RLJD.
 Besides, our proposed algorithm can achieve similar performance (e.g., load-balancing factor, throughput) compared with RLJD and OPT.
-Moreover, HiFi can improve network performance by about 38% compare with Presto while using a similar (or less) number of flow entries in a non-hierarchical network.
-Second, from Figs. 12-13, when the FTS is limited, our algorithm can improve the number of controllable flows by about 48% and 97% and improve the throughput by about 28% and 77% compared with Presto and RLJD, respectively.
+Moreover, HiFi can improve network performance by about 38 percent compare with Presto while using a similar (or less) number of flow entries in a non-hierarchical network.
+Second, from Figs. 17, 18, and 19, when the FTS is limited, our algorithm can improve the number of controllable flows by about 48 and 97 percent compared with Presto and RLJD, respectively.